Thérèse the Philosopher

+according to a minority opinion, Denis Diderot and others.
+While it does detail sexual acts (and could be considered a pornographic novel) the work illustrates clerical hypocrisy, argues against Catholic/Christian dogma and presents at least two independent female characters - all factors that could account for its significant popularity in 18th century France and Europe (despite it being banned by the Ancien Regime).

 Summary

 The narrative starts with Therese, sexually precocious in spite of herself, from solid bourgeois stock, being placed by her mother in a convent when she is 11 years old.
 There she eventually becomes sick because her pleasure principle is not permitted to express itself, putting her body into disorder, and bringing her close to the grave until her mother finally yanks her out of the convent at age 23.

 She then becomes a student of Father Dirrag, a Jesuit who secretly teaches materialism.
-Therese spies on Dirrag counseling her fellow student, Mlle.
-Eradice, and preying on her spiritual ambition in order to seduce her.
+After hearing from her fellow student Mlle.
+Eradice about how much progress she is making in her religious 'education', Mlle.
+Eradice invites Therese to hide in the room where Dirrag and Mlle.
+Eradice will hold their next spiritual 'session'.
 Through flagellation and penetration, Dirrag gives Mlle.
 Eradice what she thinks is spiritual ecstasy but is actually sexual.
 "Father Dirrag" and "Mlle.
 Eradice" are named after anagrams of Jean-Baptiste Girard and Catherine Cadière, who were involved in a highly publicized trial for the illicit relationship between priest and student in 1730.

+Confused and but mostly intrigued/aroused by what she observed, Therese she speaks to the Abbé T. in confession, who recommends she not expose Father Dirrag and Mlle.
+Eradice, and suggests regular 'external' masturbation as a means of managing her own surging desire for pleasure, whilst maintaining her virginity - but asks that she return to confession after each instance.
+Given her propensity for the activity and their accompanying discussions in confession, Abbé T. invites Therese to join him at the country estate of his friend Mme.
+C.